AshurAxelR/JParsedown/readme.md

 ID generation in JParsedown follows these rules:

 1. The header text is converted to lower case.
+1. Special HTML characters like `&ndash;` are removed.
 1. All characters other than letters, numbers, or whitespaces are removed.
 1. Whitespaces are replaced with dashes `-`.
 1. ID is URL-encoded to handle Unicode letters.